Kang-chü

 The Kang-chü, Kao-che, Gaoche or Kao-chü Ting-ling (chin. 高車, „high chariot/cart“) were an ancient Turkic people in East Asia in the 3rd century AD.
 Only known under the Chinese name Kao-che, they are usually equated with the ancient Dingling (丁零) and Kang and medieval Kipchaks.
-The semantic association of "carts" with Turkic nomads appears in the Gaoche ("high cart"), one of the Chinese names used for the Tiele and later the Uyghurs.
+The semantic association of "carts" with Turkic nomads appears in the Gaoche ("high cart"), one of the Chinese names used for the Tiele(鐵勒) and later the Uyghurs.
 In Georgian and Latin sources Cumans, Kipchaks, and Qanglï are seen identical or at least “related”, while also perhaps being connected with the Kengeres/Kangar people and the toponym Qang.

 History

-In the third century AD, the Dingling people formed part of the Southern Hsiung-Nu.
+In the third century AD, the Dingling people formed part of the Southern Hsiung-Nu/Xiongnu(南匈奴).
 According to the Weilüe, an account from the years 239 to 265, a group of the Thing fled to the western steppes of Kazakhstan.
 During the Sixteen Kingdoms period, they established the state of Wei, which, however, is not identical to that of the Northern Wei Dynasty.
 At that time they were also called Gaoche for the first time.
 A section of the Gaoche is also said to have settled along the Orkhon River under the name of Bayeqi (拔也稽) until it was subdued by the Rouran in the early 5th century.
 Some of the Gaoche are said to have held high positions in the Rouran state.

 The southern Gaoche, along with remnants of the Tabgach, repeatedly invaded the Rouran frontier regions.
 After a Rouran uprising against the Tabgach in 429, 1.5 million captive Gaoche were settled in the southern capital, Pingcheng.
 Six tribes and twelve clans are said to have belonged to the Gaoche among the Rouran in the 6th century.

 In 524 there was an uprising against the Rouran that lasted until 526.
 As a result, many Gaoche moved south and assimilated into the local population.
 With this loss of population, the power of the Rouran declined over time.
-The Gaoche people in the region were followed by the Fufuluo (副伏罗), later the Chile (敕勒) or Tiele (铁勒).
+The Gaoche people in the region were followed by the Fufuluo (副伏羅), later the Chile (敕勒) or Tiele (鐵勒).